sifo-netizen/Misiqula/README.md

 # Misiqula
-My first app with cloud and only with fhone
+My first app with cloud and only with phone .